singnet/snet-dapp/README.md

 ```
 ## UI for Services

-Currently the UI needed by a service to capture inputs and render the output must be provided by the service developer as a PR.
-It must be provided in the form of a React component.
+Currently the UI needed by a service to capture inputs and render the output must be provided by the service developer through [Publisher](https://publisher.singularitynet.io/).
+To create a Snet-dapp style user interface, a developer can use the [next repository](https://github.com/singnet/snet-dapp-components).

-This approach will change in the future as we support a generic mechanism to declaratively describe a service's API.
-See [this](https://github.com/singnet/custom-ui-research) for more details
+This approach will change in the future.
+Work on it is in progress

 ## Sandbox mode for Services